 Particle Size and Shape Analysis

-In static imaging, the particulate is dispersed onto a stage where it remains fixed during analysis.
-Static imaging systems offer more versatility in that various sample states can be analyzed: dry powders, liquid suspensions, particulate captured on filters, in addition to creams and lotions.
-These systems also have the ability to reanalyze the same particles more than once, allowing for more in-depth investigation.
-However, the number of particles or the sample’s volume analyzed is generally not as high as in dynamic imaging.
+Using static imaging, the particulate is dispersed onto a stage where it remains fixed during analysis.
+Static imaging systems offer versatility in that various sample states can be analyzed: dry powders, liquid suspensions, particulate captured on filters, in addition to creams and lotions.
+These systems also have the ability to reanalyze the same particles more than once, allowing for more in-depth investigation. `